-Meditation is just one avenue for reflection — there are other ways to practice it.
-Going back to education, there are many methods teachers use to encourage reflection in their students.
+Meditation is just one avenue for reflection — there are many other ways to practice it, including those that teachers use to encourage reflection in their students.

 - Keep a reflection journal.
 Different from a daily journal, a reflection journal is a place for you to record your thoughts on a certain subject.
 Write about something that happened to you that day, or write something you read or watched.